d3tourrr/NomiKin-Discord/README.md

 > [!CAUTION]
 > Make a copy of the `example.bak` file that comes with this repo, and work off of the copy.
 That way, if you mess it up, you'll have a backup copy to refer to.
 >
-> Make sure you remember to rename the `example.bak` file to `YourCompanionName.env`.
+> Make sure you remember to rename the copy you make of the `example.bak` file to `YourCompanionName.env`.
 It's an easy mistake to make to forget to change the file extension.

 > [!TIP]
 > All `.env` files must be in the `./bots/` folder, otherwise they will be ignored.
 However, if you want to further organize your `.env` files, you can put them in subfolders within the `.env` folder, and they will still be picked up.
+So files anmed `./bots/nomis/vicky.env` and `./bots/kins/marie.env` will both be picked up.
 If you want to keep a `.env` file, but not actually use it, move it out of the `./bots/` folder, or change its extension to `.bak.`.

 ## `.env` File Fields